bsc-pm/ovni/doc/trace_spec.md

 # Trace specification version 1

-The ovni instrumentation library produces a trace with the following specification.
+The ovni instrumentation library stores the information collected in a trace following the specification of this document.

 The complete trace is stored in a top-level directory named "ovni".
 Inside this directory you will find the loom directories with the prefix